repayright/stack/sdks/typescript/README.md

 ### [ledger](docs/ledger/README.md)

+* [createTransactions](docs/ledger/README.md#createtransactions) - Create a new batch of transactions to a ledger
 * [addMetadataOnTransaction](docs/ledger/README.md#addmetadataontransaction) - Set the metadata of a transaction by its ID
 * [addMetadataToAccount](docs/ledger/README.md#addmetadatatoaccount) - Add metadata to an account
 * [countAccounts](docs/ledger/README.md#countaccounts) - Count the accounts from a ledger